Derwent Whittlesey’s Classification Of World Agricultural Regions

 A Mongolian Nomad: Image Source

-• Shifting cultivation: Shifting cultivation, also known as swidden agriculture or slash-and-burn farming, is an agricultural system in which plots of land are cultivated temporarily, then abandoned while post-disturbance fallow vegetation is allowed to freely grow while the cultivator moves on to another plot.
-The period of cultivation is usually terminated when the soil shows signs of exhaustion or, more commonly, when the field is overrun by weeds.
-The period of time during which the field is cultivated is usually shorter than the period over which the land is allowed to regenerate by lying fallow.
-Shifting cultivation is an ancient agricultural system that has been practiced for thousands of years.
-It is still used today by millions of people around the world, particularly in tropical rainforests.
-Shifting cultivation is typically practiced in areas with poor soils and high rainfall.
+This ancient agricultural system, practised for thousands of years, remains prevalent today among millions of people, especially in tropical rainforests.
+Areas with poor soils and high rainfall often see the practice of shifting cultivation.
 The process begins with the clearing of a small plot of forest.
 The trees are felled and the vegetation is burned.
 The ashes from the fire fertilize the soil, and the farmer then plants crops such as rice, maize, cassava, and beans.
 The crops are harvested after one or two growing seasons.
 After that, the plot of land is abandoned and allowed to lie fallow for several years.
 During this time, the forest regrows and the soil is restored.
 It is practised in tropical regions of Africa, Asia, and Latin America.

-Rudimentary sedentary agriculture: It is a type of agriculture in which farmers cultivate the same plot of land year after year, using simple tools and techniques.
+It is a type of agriculture in which farmers cultivate the same plot of land year after year, using simple tools and techniques.
 It is a more advanced form of agriculture than shifting cultivation, but it is still relatively basic.
-Rudimentary sedentary agriculture is typically practiced in areas with limited resources, such as poor soils and low rainfall.
+Rudimentary sedentary agriculture is typically practised in areas with limited resources, such as poor soils and low rainfall.
 Farmers use simple tools such as hoes and digging sticks to cultivate the land.
 They may also use manure or other organic matter to fertilize the soil.
 Farmers typically plant a variety of crops in their fields, including grains, vegetables, and fruits.
 They may also raise livestock, such as chickens, goats, and pigs.
-It is practiced in the regions of Africa, Southeast Asia’s, South America, Central America.
+It is practised in the regions of Africa, Southeast Asia, South America, and Central America.

 • Terracing: Terracing is a practice of building level shelves on hillsides to create more arable land.
 This helps to prevent soil erosion and allows farmers to grow rice on steeper slopes.